PythonForChange/PyfochDocs/index.rst

 1. PFCF Language is written 100% in python and allows to write in python. :raw-html:`<br />`
 2. Then, PFCF can improve it itselft.
 That allows PFCF to get new special commands everyday. :raw-html:`<br />`
-3. PFCF have special eigen commands that simplify the development of code with IBM Qiskit.
+3. PFCF have special eigen commands (NQS scripts) that simplify the development of code with IBM Qiskit.
+This scripts are currently deprecated.
+[Learn more about NQS here.](https://nqs.rtfd.io)

 Sofware (for developers)